oiivantsov/nba-data-lakehouse-aws/README.md

 2. Add your AWS access and secret keys there
 3. The S3 bucket name in your `.env` file must match the one used when creating the CloudFormation stack

-### 3. Launch Airflow (Docker)
+### 2. Launch Airflow and Ingestion (Docker)

-Run Airflow using Docker Compose:
+All required Python dependencies (nba\_api, pandas, boto3, etc.) are installed automatically when running the container.
+To start Airflow and the ingestion environment, run this command in the project folder:

 ```bash
 docker compose up --build
 ```

-Then restart the container once, on the first launch Airflow creates its default user account.
+Then restart the container once (on the first launch, Airflow creates its default user account).

-### 4. Deploy AWS Infrastructure (CloudFormation)
+### 3. Deploy AWS Infrastructure (CloudFormation)

 Open AWS CloudFormation console:
 Upload the provided [`nba_data_pipeline.yaml`](aws/nba_event_driven_workflow.yaml) file.